LLNL/Curvallis/README.md

    Use v as the x axis instead of rho.
 When using this option fit curves will not fit the data correctly.
 This essentially makes x = 1/x for each input point.

 **View arguments** determine what starts out displayed on the screen.
-For example, x_max could be set to 200 when the data extends to 2000 and the default view will be from the minimum data point to 200.
+For example, "x_max" could be set to 200 when the data extends to 2000 and the default view will be from the minimum data point to 200.
 If only some of these options are set, the others are determined by the minimum and maximum x and y values of the data.

    - **--x_max _num_**